U.S.A.

 Keyes has nightmares of the man who killed his family and then finds out that he's the brother of this killer.
 Eventually he slowly gets possessed by the mirror and turns into this person.

-An okay type of film but it does look phony but most of the Amityville sequels were so what else can I say?
+Bottom line is that this is an okay type of film but it does look phony but most of the Amityville sequels were so what else can I say?

 There are lots of neat cheesy insane moments in the film with flashback hallucinations and a good effect on the mirror in it which kind of spices the film up.
 It's also interesting about the son of the possessed killer at the Amityville house although they never used the last name of the DeFeo's.